kudobuilder/kudo.dev/content/docs/testing.md

 See the [KUDO installation guide](cli.md#installation) for alternative installation methods.

-## Writing your first test
+## Writing Your First Test

-Now that the kudo CLI is installed, we can write a test.
+Now that the KUDO CLI is installed, we can write a test.
 The KUDO test CLI organizes tests into suites:

 * A "test step" defines a set of Kubernetes manifests to apply and a state to assert on (wait for or expect).
 * A "test case" is a collection of test steps that are run serially - if any test step fails then the entire test case is considered failed.
 * A "test suite" is comprised of many test cases that are run in parallel.
 * The "test harness" is the tool that runs test suites (the KUDO CLI).

-### Create a test case
+### Create a Test Case

 First, let's create a directory for our test suite, let's call it `tests/e2e`: